Specialists and Care Centers

 - Winfield: Serving the western and northwestern suburbs

 - Aurora: Serving the western and northwestern suburbs

-- Portage, Indiana: Serving northern Indiana and southwest Michigan
+- Chesterton, Indiana: Serving northern Indiana and southwest Michigan

 Our focus on community outreach benefits patients and their physicians by providing many of the pre-liver transplant services close to home, convenient accessibility and the experience that affords our patients the opportunity for a successful liver transplant.
 We are available to see the following types of patients in the outreach clinics:

 - Complex liver disease patients requiring consultation or second opinion

 - Potential liver transplant candidates